JuaciraRosa/CondoSphere/README.md

 Instituto de Formação : CINEL - Professional Training Centre for the Electronics, Energy, Telecommunications and Information Technology Industry

-this project consists in a website and mobile application , database hosted in Somee
+this project consists in a website and mobile application ,Api and database hosted in Somee